MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 ## Share the site with end-users
-Partner with others in your organization to ensure the SharePoint Success Site is widely known and adopted.
+[Share your site with others](https://support.microsoft.com/office/share-a-site-958771a8-d041-4eb8-b51c-afea2eae3658).Partner with others in your organization to ensure the SharePoint Success Site is widely known and adopted.

 Key success factors to managing the SharePoint Success Site: